 Go through and experience your community as if you were one of your students.
 See it from their perspective.

 Really take time to reflect on your personal beliefs about learning, about your community or about your students.
 Take note of what you believe is important and what your teaching philosophy is.
 Really ask yourself these questions:

-- What might be some outdated thoughts or practices on learning do I or my school has?
+- What might be some outdated thoughts or practices on learning do I or my school have?